 Also for many years, most of you have seen quite a transformation in her photographs.
 As a baby, there would be smiles, and she would ham it up for the camera.
 However, at the age of 3 going on 13, the smiles stopped, and now that she’s 6 going on 60, it’s tougher getting her to smile, or even be in front of the camera.

-If you have the same problem, here’s how we get to photograph our uncooperative kid!
+If you have the same problem, here’s how we get to photograph our uncooperative kid and make sure she looks amazing in photos!

 When you take your photos matter, and I’m not just talking about the lighting.
 If your child hasn’t had a nap all day, you can bet your bottom dollar that you’re going to have a cranky child on your hand that will refuse to cooperate.
 Try to take your photos after a nap, or maybe even after snack time.
 Do you remember those Snickers commercials?
 That’s going to be your child.